-The stability and traction control light temporarily illuminates on engine start-up and flashes when a driving condition activates either of the systems.
+The stability and traction control light:

+- Temporarily illuminates on engine start-up. - Flashes when a driving condition activates either of the systems. - Illuminates if a problem occurs in either of the systems.

-The stability and traction control off light temporarily illuminates on engine start-up and stays on:
+The stability and traction control off light temporarily illuminates on engine start-up and stays on when you switch the traction control system off.